calimero-archive/docs/docs/calimero-portal/access-calimero-portal.md

 - Return to the [Calimero Portal](https://portal.calimero.network) and click on **Sign In > Continue with wallet > Select your signed wallet**.

-- Then click **Next** to grant permission for the Calimero dapp to access your NEAR account.
+- Then click **Next** to grant permission for the Calimero Dapp to access your NEAR account.

 <img width="788" alt="calimero-Calimero-portal" src="https://github.com/calimero-is-near/docs/assets/39309699/b30cbeeb-87d0-4546-aeee-db1ffa544cff"/>

-- Click on **Connect** to sync your NEAR account to the Calimero dapp to enable it execute methods on the Calimero dapp on behalf of your NEAR account.
+- Click on **Connect** to sync your NEAR account to the Calimero Dapp to enable it to execute methods on the Calimero Dapp on behalf of your NEAR account.

 <img width="788" alt="calimero-Calimero-portal" src="https://github.com/calimero-is-near/docs/assets/39309699/a7164179-29a4-4df3-9191-3749dad16847"/>

 ## Application Selection
 Once connected, select the specific application you wish to sign into.
-For example to sign up for the Calimero Chat, choose Chat from the dropdown menu and then click Join.
+For example, to sign up for the Calimero Chat, choose Chat from the dropdown menu and then click Join.

 <img width="252" alt="Screenshot 2023-10-06 at 00 30 41" src="https://github.com/calimero-is-near/docs/assets/39309699/4e20624e-3882-4709-ba5b-12dc84735bb1"/>